Local Tips for Eating Alone in San Sebastián

-Enjoy a solo breakfast
+Enjoy a Solo Breakfast

-If you’re not much of a breakfast person and just want a little caffeine fix to start your day, check out the best coffee in San Sebastian.
+If you’re not much of a breakfast person and just want a little caffeine fix to start your day, check out the best coffee in San Sebastián.

 milk being poured into coffee